 Master of Science in Counseling

-The M.S. in Counseling incorporates four specializations and/or emphases: career, college, school, and gerontology.
+The M.S. in Counseling incorporates four specializations and/or emphases: career, college, school, and gerontological counseling.
 The scope of this degree allows students the flexibility to focus their attention on specific areas of interest.
 The student combines the core sequence of classes with their specialization or emphasis.
 Counselors will be able to function in a wide variety of community agencies and work with individuals of all ages.
+The curriculum meets most of the educational requirements to be eligible for the Licensed Professional Clinical Counselor license.

 Graduate Programs in Counseling